lucaszischka/BottomSheet/README.md

   - If the offset of the ScrollView becomes less than or equal to 0, the BottomSheet is pulled down instead of scrolling.
   - In every other position the BottomSheet will be dragged instead
 - This behaviour is not active on Mac and iPad, because it would not make sense there.
+- Please note, that this feature has sometimes weird flickering, when the content of the ScrollView is smaller than itself.
+If you have experience with UIKit and UIScrollViews, you are welcome to open a pull request to fix this.

 `.enableBackgroundBlur(Bool)`: Adds a fullscreen blur layer below the BottomSheet.
 - The opacity of the layer is proportional to the height of the BottomSheet.